theandrew168/bronzebeard/docs/README.md

 ## General
 RISC-V assembly programs are written as plain text files.
-The file extension is mostly arbitrary, but I recommend using `.txt` or `.asm`.
+The file extension is mostly arbitrary but `.asm` and `.S` are quite common.
-Using `.txt` will make for better default behavior on Windows systems.
 An assembly program is a linear sequence of "items".
 Items can be many things: labels, instructions, literal bytes and strings, etc.

 The Bronzebeard assembly syntax also supports basic comments.
 Single-line comments can be intermixed with the source code by using the `#` character.
 Multi-line comments are not supported at this point in time.
-You can always emulate multi-line comments by using multiple single-line comments to construct larger blocks.
+However, you can always emulate multi-line comments by using multiple single-line comments to construct larger blocks.

 ### Labels
 Labels are single-token items that end with a colon such as `foo:` or `bar:`.